 auDA held webinars on .au direct on 30 September 2021 and 3 March 2022.

-During the .au direct webinar held on 30 September 2021, auDA received numerous questions from auDA stakeholders - more than could be answered in the allocated time.
-The remaining questions have been summarised and auDA responses are set out below.
+Strong audience interest at both sessions saw that we received more questions from auDA stakeholders than the time allowed.
+These questions have been summarised and auDA responses are set out below.

 1. What consultation did auDA undertake when deciding to proceed with .au direct and the chosen Priority Allocation Process and did it balance views from all participants?